What is Colonoscopy Procedure?

 • Gradual Awakening: The effects of sedation can vary, but you might feel dizzy or drowsy after the procedure.
 It's important to give yourself time to wake up and regain alertness fully.

-• Discharge and Instructions: You can go home once you're fully awake and stable.
+• Discharge and Instructions: You can go home once fully awake and stable.
 Ensure you have a responsible adult to drive you home, as the sedation can impair your ability to drive safely.

 • Diet and Hydration: You can resume your regular diet and gradually reintroduce solid foods.
 Staying hydrated is essential, so be sure to drink plenty of fluids.
 Avoid alcohol and caffeine until you've fully recovered.